Britain’s train services continue to be disrupted due to the knock-on effects of Tuesday’s strike.

 Here the PA news agency answers 10 key questions about what passengers should expect.

-– How many trains will run on Wednesday?
+– How many trains will run today?

 Only around 60% of the 20,000 normal weekday services will be able to operate.

 – Why are timetables not returning to normal if there is no strike today?